LauraNolan/marti/crits/core/README.md

 ### Adding to TLO

-To add to a TLO, add the following to the details page (the exmple below is for a domain, modify accordingly).
+To add to a TLO, add the following to the details page (the example below is for a domain, modify accordingly).

 ```html
 {% with sightings=domain.sightings %}